 sudo umount /device/name

-In this particular case, we will use the command as given below to unmount the USB disk.
+In this particular case, we will use the command as given below to unmount the USB stick.

 Now that the device has been unmounted, we will make a bootable drive using it.

-4. Write the ISO to the USB Disk
+4. Write the Linux ISO to the Flash Drive

-Our USB disk has been unmounted and our ISO file is already downloaded on our system.
+Our Flash drive has been unmounted and our ISO file is already downloaded on our system.
 Now we will make this USB drive bootable for Ubuntu 20.04 using one single command.
-This is how you enter this command in the terminal.
+Use the following command in the terminal window:

 sudo dd bs=4M if=/path/to/ISOfile of=/dev/sdx status=progress oflag=sync